 - A first offense results in a ticket with a base fine of $500 and up to 30 days of license suspension.

 - A second offense within three years of time results in a ticket with a maximum base fine of $750 and a possible license suspension of six months.

 - A third offense within five years of time results in a ticket with a maximum base fine of $1,000 and a possible license suspension of one year.14

 3.2 Will points go on my driving record?

-A driver will receive points on his driving record if he drives faster than a speed limit or violates 22350 VC.
+You will receive points on your driving record if you drive faster than the speed limit or violate 22350 VC.
 One point will get added.